 Created by: Amy Mickelson

-If you buy spools of chain for various projects you inevitably end up with scrap pieces.
+If you buy spools of chain for various projects, you inevitably end up with scrap pieces.
 These left overs are too short for necklaces or maybe too fine a style to use for bracelet projects.
-And if you're like me, you may have a bag of random lengths you don'’t want to throw away.
-This DIY project creates a pair of trend setting tassel style earrings in less than 30 minutes.
+And if you're like me, you may have a bag of random lengths you don't want to throw away.
+This DIY project creates a pair of tassel style earrings in less than 30 minutes.

-Since you are using scraps, and mixed metal jewelry is a current fashion, you don'’t need to make each earring using the exact same pieces or length of chain.
+Since you are using scraps, and mixed metal jewelry remains in fashion, you don't need to make each earring using the exact same pieces or length of chain.

 Grasp all pieces of chain (3 on each side, or six pieces) in one hand, and hold the jump ring with your thumb and index finger of the other hand.

 Wrap the chain pieces around the middle finger of the same hand holding the jump ring, creating a loop of chain.

 Remove your finger from the loop, and pull the jump through the loop from behind creating an overhand knot.